 Use Smart Bidding to help prioritize your best performing keywords

-Smart Bidding is a subset of automated bid strategies that uses machine learning to optimize for conversions or conversion value in every auction—a feature known as “auction-time bidding.”
-If you’re using Smart Bidding on your Search campaigns, Google will automatically prioritize your keywords that are performing better in order to achieve your campaigns' goals.
+Smart Bidding is a subset of automated bid strategies that uses Google AI to optimize for conversions or conversion value in every auction—a feature known as “auction-time bidding.”
+If you’re using Smart Bidding on your Search campaigns, Google will prioritize your keywords that are performing better in order to achieve your campaigns' goals.
 Learn more About Smart Bidding.